The Key Error exception in Python is an exception that most programmers encounter especially when they are getting started with Python dictionaries.

 Verify if a key exists in a dictionary using the in operator that returns a boolean (True or False) based on the existence of that key in the dictionary.

-In the example below I use the in operator together with an if else Python statement to verify if a key exists before accessing its value:
+In the example below we use the in operator together with an if-else statement to verify if a key exists before accessing its value:

 countries = {'Italy': 'Rome', 'Poland': 'Warsaw', 'UK': 'London'}